hesbonangwenyi606/Laravel-REST-API/README.md

 Submit the GitHub link via email by the deadline.

-Deadline: 48 hours from receiving the as
+Deadline: 48 hours from rec